SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/overview.md

 Each module contains a `manifest.json` file that describes the module.
 This file contains:

 * The name of the module
-* A unique uuid identifying the module
+* A unique UUID identifying the module
 * A version
 * A description
 * The configuration of the module
     * All the informations that are needed for the module to be able to communicate with the external service
-    * The `configuration` key should be a valid json schema object
+    * The `configuration` key should be a valid JSON schema object

-Here's an example of a manifest:
+Here's an example of a `manifest.json` file:

 ```json
 {